 Also, it has 16GB of high-speed 2666Mhz RAM.
 As always with a great amount of RAM, it speeds up workloads, decreases the time between switching apps, and boosts the speed of photo/video content-based programs.

-It is also great in terms of the storage.
+It is also great in terms of storage specification.
 It isn’t a whole terabyte of SSD storage, but it is still 512GB of high-speed PCIe SSD storage for games and files.
-As with PCIe SSD storage, it is the fastest method of SSD storage for fastest transfer speeds and insanely fast boot-up times.
+As with PCIe SSD storage, it is the fastest method of SSD storage for the fastest transfer speeds and insanely fast boot-up times.

 It is coupled with a crystal clear IPS 1080p display which produces clear, crisp, and colorful images.
 It also has a 144Hz refresh rate.
 As always, a monitor’s refresh rate is how many frames per second it displays, and for this monitor is it 144 frames per second.

-It isn’t the 240 like on the previous two laptops, still though, 144 is a beautiful, smooth looking refresh rate and looks amazing in gameplay.
+It isn’t the 240 Hertz refresh rate like on the previous two laptops.
+Still, 144 hertz is a beautiful, smooth-looking refresh rate and looks amazing in gameplay.

 The problems with this laptop are few.
 The battery life is only up to three hours.
 This might not be too bad for some, but it might be a dealbreaker for others.

 Another thing to note is that the fans on the PC get loud when running at full power, but that is a sacrifice to prevent thermal throttling.